NCAS-CMS/cfdm/docs/source/subclassing.rst

    f = my_Field()
    f.set_property('standard_name', 'air_pressure')

-It is also possible use `cfdm.read` to read a dataset into field constructs defined by the new implementation, and `cfdm.write` to write to disk field constructs defined by the new implementation.
-For
+It is also possible use `cfdm.read` and `cfdm.write` to read and write respectively field constructs defined by the new implementation; and `cfdm.example_field` to return example field constructs defined by the new implementation.
+For example:
-example:

 .. code-block:: python
    :caption: *Encapsulate the new implementation in a